-Enter the simple tools of the tiler.
-This doesn’t have to be long, because the tools are relatively few and fairly easy to use.
-There’s the tile cutter (it’s essentially a sophisticated version of the glass cutter) that scores and snaps tiles along straight lines.
-The nipper, a cutting tool with jaws, handles, and a pivot, resembles a pair of pliers but allows the picking and nipping of little bits from a curve or compound cut.
+You don’t need a lot of complicated, expensive tools for your tiling project: There’s the tile cutter (it’s essentially a sophisticated version of a glass cutter) that scores and snaps tiles along straight lines.
+The wet saw makes quick work of cutting large, hard tiles.
+And the nipper, a cutting tool with jaws, handles, and a pivot, resembles a pair of pliers but allows picking and nipping little bits of tile from a curve or compound cut.

 The cutting wheel, quite like the wheel on a glass cutter, is mounted on a lever mechanism that allows considerable leverage to be applied.
 The wheel is pressed against the tile to score its glazed surface.
 The tile is then pressured with the cutter lever to snap the tile apart.